PranavAga/potpieai-backend_assignment/README.md

 # Pull Request Analysis Tool

-A FastAPI-based service for analyzing GitHub pull requests using AI language models.
-The tool integrates asynchronous task processing with Celery and supports both remote and local model execution.
+A FastAPI-based service for analyzing GitHub pull requests using LLMs (Llama).
+The tool integrates asynchronous task processing with Celery.

 ---